Becharaji: Bahuchar Mata Temple

-Amenities and economy
+Infrastructure and facilities

 There are large number of guesthouses, dharamshalas and other facilities for the devotees in the town.
 There is a post office and government hospital in the town.
 The Mandal Becharaji Special Investment Region has a number of major automobile companies like Maruti Suzuki Gujarat plant which produces 10 lakh (one million) cars every year.

-Transport
+Transport and connectivity

 Bahucharaji is well connected by railways and state transport (ST) buses.
 There are many private vehicle operators as well.
 It is connected with Mehsana, Chanasma and Viramgam by state highways.
 It is located on Ahmedabad-Rantej-Patan metre gauge rail route.
 State highway no. 7 connects NH-14 from Deesa, Patan, and Chanasma to Becharaji, from where it further goes to Viramgam, Dhrangadhra, Halvad and Maliya.
 From Maliya, one can connect to NH-8A and reach Kutch.
 Whereas state highway no. 19 connects Mehsana, Kalri to Becharaji, from where it further goes to Dasada, Zainabad, Patdi, and Surendranagar.
 Another state highway, SH134, connects Mehsana, Modhera and Kalri to Becharaji.